vookimedlo/vooki-image-viewer/README.md

 - Remembers recent files.
 - Supports Apple's high definition trackpad gestures.

+---
+**Looking for translators**

+🗒 If you are a native speaker of the non-US-English language and would like to help localize this application, please, see this [guideline][7] on how to join [the localization team][8].

+---

 ![Application screenshot](src/resource/readme/screenshot_2022-10-07_21-59-01.png?raw=true "")

 Supported image formats cover the very common formats as well as the rare ones.
 The viewer does not intentionally [demosaic][1] the RAW images, but only displays the embedded thumbnail.